That surprise A-list cameo in Doctor Strange 2 explained

 Well, that's hard to predict.
 While in Doctor Strange 2, actors play different versions of their character – Benedict Cumberbatch and Elizabeth Olsen play multiple Stephen Stranges and Wanda Maximoffs, respectively – in Spider-Man: No Way Home, three Peter Parkers are played by three different actors (Tom Holland, Tobey Maguire, and Andrew Garfield).

-Mr. Fantastic has been played in live-action twice before, once by former Captain America actor Chris Evans, and a second time by Killmonger actor Michael B. Jordan.
-It's doubtful we'll be seeing either of them again in the role, then.
+Mr. Fantastic has been played in live-action twice before, once by Ioan Gruffudd, and a second time by Miles Teller.
+It's unclear if we'll be seeing either of them again in the role.

 There's also the fact that Wanda turned Mr. Fantastic into stretchy spaghetti in a murderous rampage that wiped out every single Illuminati member besides Mordo...
 Of course, we have yet to meet the main Marvel timeline's version of Reed.
 Krasinski may have the role, or it could be someone else entirely.